Manjunatha184/Intelligent-Data-Comparator/README.md

     LLM --> REPORT[Web and PDF report]
 ```

 The browser is served by Nginx, which proxies `/api/` requests to FastAPI.
 PostgreSQL stores connections, configurations, rules, execution plans, run state, results, evidence, and analysis reports.
-Spark provides distributed execution, while the planner can also select local, chunked, sampled, hash, aggregate, or connector-pushdown strategies where supported.
+All L1-L6 comparison workloads are executed through Apache Spark; there is no separate local comparison executor.

 ## Quick start with Docker